First Stand Tournament (FST)

 World Championship (Worlds)

 The League of Legends World Championship is the pinnacle of LoL Esports.
-Worlds 2025, hosted in Chengdu, China, will showcase a total of 17 teams competing for the title of world champion.
+Worlds 2026, hosted in the USA, will showcase a total of 17 teams competing for the title of world champion.

-Each of the five regions - LCK, LEC, LCP, LPL and, LTA - will be granted three slots, accounting for 15 of the participating teams.
-The two remaining slots are awarded based on performance at the Mid-Season Invitational (MSI).
+A total of 18 participating teams will be allocated through regional slots, with LCK, LCP LCS, LEC, and LPL each receiving three, and CBLOL receiving one.
+The two remaining slots are awarded based on performance at the Mid-Season Invitational (MSI), making the total number of participating teams to be 18.
 This structure maintains global representation while rewarding top performance, ensuring that the strongest regions and teams are well-represented on the world stage.

 The Swiss Stage will feature a five-round, Swiss-style format, in which teams with the same win-loss record will compete against each other until they achieve three wins or three losses.
 Matches that determine advancement or elimination will be best-of-three, while the others will be best-of-one.

 Worlds is the most widely viewed and followed esports tournament and is among the world's largest and most popular gaming and sporting events.
-With over a decade’s worth of champions, we’re excited for many more years of the best of the best battling it out on the Worlds stage.
+With more than a decade’s worth of champions, we’re excited for many more years of the best of the best battling it out on the Worlds stage.